-- 1.1.
+1.1.
 IAEA Safety Standards Series No. SF-1, Fundamental Safety Principles [1] provides a coherent set of ten safety principles that constitute the basis for establishing safety requirements to achieve the fundamental safety objective of protecting people and the environment from harmful effects of ionizing radiation.
 The safety principles form a set that is applicable in its entirety; although, in practice, different principles might be more or less important in relation to particular circumstances, the appropriate application of all relevant principles is necessary.
-When a State is considering embarking on a nuclear power programme, Principle 1, Responsibility for safety; Principle 2, Role of government; Principle 3, Leadership and management for safety; Principle 4, Justification of facilities and activities and Principle 9 on Emergency preparedness and response are crucial to preparing properly for the future safe operation of a nuclear power plant. - 1.2.
+When a State is considering embarking on a nuclear power programme, Principle 1, Responsibility for safety; Principle 2, Role of government; Principle 3, Leadership and management for safety; Principle 4, Justification of facilities and activities and Principle 9 on Emergency preparedness and response are crucial to preparing properly for the future safe operation of a nuclear power plant.

+1.2.
 A considerable period of time is necessary to acquire the necessary competences and to foster a strong safety culture before constructing and operating a nuclear power plant.
 While the prime responsibility for safety rests with the operating organization, the State has the responsibility, upon committing itself to a nuclear power programme that demands significant investment, to create a robust framework for safety [1].
-Establishing a sustainable safety infrastructure is a long process, and it has been internationally acknowledged that a period of 10-15 years under optimum conditions would generally be necessary between the consideration of nuclear power as part of the national energy strategy and the commencement of operation of the first nuclear power plant. - 1.3.
-In 2007, the IAEA published a brochure, Considerations to Launch a Nuclear Power Programme [2], and a guide that was revised in 2015 as IAEA Nuclear Energy Series No. NG-G-3.1 (Rev. 1), Milestones in the Development of a National Infrastructure for Nuclear Power (Rev. 1) [3]. - 1.4.
-In 2008, a report was published by the International Nuclear Safety Group (INSAG) [4], which defines 'nuclear safety infrastructure' as "the set of institutional, organizational and technical elements and conditions established in a State to provide a sound foundation for ensuring a sustainable high level of nuclear safety." - 1.5.
+Establishing a sustainable safety infrastructure is a long process, and it has been internationally acknowledged that a period of 10-15 years under optimum conditions would generally be necessary between the consideration of nuclear power as part of the national energy strategy and the commencement of operation of the first nuclear power plant.

+1.3.
+In 2007, the IAEA published a brochure, Considerations to Launch a Nuclear Power Programme [2], and a guide that was revised in 2015 as IAEA Nuclear Energy Series No. NG-G-3.1 (Rev. 1), Milestones in the Development of a National Infrastructure for Nuclear Power (Rev. 1) [3].
+While those publications focus on the entire national infrastructure, the focus of this Safety Guide is on the development of the safety infrastructure for a nuclear power programme.

+1.4.
+In 2008, a report by the International Nuclear Safety Group (INSAG) [4] was published, which defines 'nuclear safety infrastructure' as "the set of institutional, organizational and technical elements and conditions established in a Member State to provide a sound foundation for ensuring a sustainable high level of nuclear safety."

+1.5.
 IAEA Safety Standards Series No. GSR Part 1 (Rev. 1), Governmental, Legal and Regulatory Framework for Safety [5], establishes requirements in respect of the infrastructure for safety.
-GSR Part 1 (Rev. 1) [5] covers the essential aspects of the governmental and legal framework for establishing a regulatory body and for taking other actions necessary to ensure the effective regulatory control of facilities and activities existing and new utilized for peaceful purposes.
+GSR Part 1 (Rev. 1) [5] covers the essential aspects of the governmental and legal framework for establishing a regulatory body and for taking other actions necessary to ensure the effective regulatory control of facilities and activities - existing and new - utilized for peaceful purposes.
 GSR Part 1 (Rev. 1) [5] applies to all facilities and activities; from the use of a single radiation source, to a nuclear power programme.
 This framework for safety is essentially the governmental part of the 'nuclear safety infrastructure' defined in Ref.
+[4].

-[4]. - 1.6.
+1.6.
 As stated in para.
 2.2 of GSR Part 1 (Rev. 1) [5]: